Plinky / Plinky+ Manual

 High Pass Filter (HPF)

-High Pass Filter After the synth/sampler, external audio and the effects are mixed, they pass through a High Pass Filter.
-This parameter controls the cut off frequency.
+Shift Top hold High Pass Filter tap After the synth / sampler, external audio and the effects are mixed, they pass through a High Pass Filter.
+This parameter controls the cutoff frequency.

 Volume

-Volume Sets the level of the final output stage for the headphone out.
+Shift Top hold Volume tap On Plinky, this paramter digitally sets the level of the final output stage for the headphone out.
 Turn this up to 11.

 That's it for the parameters!